Is the nursing informatics certification (NI-BC) worth it?

 CertificationBodyWho it’s for

-CPHIMS (Certified Professional in Health Informatics and Information Management)HIMSSBroad health IT; not nurse-specific; recognized at all levels
+CPHIMS (Certified Professional in Healthcare Information and Management Systems)HIMSSBroad health IT; not nurse-specific; recognized at all levels

 CAHIMS (Certified Associate)HIMSSEntry-level version of CPHIMS